 Evolution of Chiron in 2nd House:

-If Chiron is evolved in the Second House, in Taurus, or in contact with Venus, one can feel pity towards oneself and others precisely because of the physical nature of life: the very fact that people have to eat, engage in sex, go to the bathroom, earn a living or manage their money would make the individual feel more compassionate in general.
+If Chiron is evolved in the Second House, in Taurus, or in contact with Venus, one can feel pity towards oneself and others precisely because of the physical nature of life: the very fact that people have to eat, engage in sex, go to the bathroom, earn a living or manage their money would make the individual feel more pitiful in general.
 In this case, the individual would feel “tied” to the “neediness” implicit in the human condition, and would thus moderate his or her own idealism regarding lofty intellectual or spiritual pursuits in life.

 Chiron in 3rd House / Chiron in Gemini / Chiron in aspect to Mercury: